Travel Impacts

 Carpark closure: John Gorton Campus east carpark.

-The John Gorton Campus east carpark, accessed off Dorothy Tangney Place in Parkes will close from 17 July 2023.
+The John Gorton Campus east carpark, accessed off Dorothy Tangney Place in Parkes is closed.

 This is to allow works to start on the construction of the new John Gorton Campus multi-storey carpark.